aldryn/aldryn-boilerplate-bootstrap3/docs/css/mistakes.rst

 ------

-With modern HTML5 we can use the html attribute``hidden="hidden"`` which is a **softer** ``display: none;`` and can easy be overwritten using css or javascript.
-This attribute is ideal for hiding elements which should be later displayed using javascript, as there is no delay in which the element is hidden as for typicall dynamic execution.
+With modern HTML5 we can use the html attribute``hidden="hidden"`` which is a **softer** ``display: none;`` and can easy be overwritten using css or JavaScript.
+This attribute is ideal for hiding elements which should be later displayed using JavaScript, as there is no delay in which the element is hidden as for typicall dynamic execution.